-If uplift is detected during the solution, the soil contribution at the uplift nodes is eliminated and the problem is resolved.
+If uplift is detected during the solution, the soil, nodal spring, and pile contributions at the uplift nodes are eliminated and the problem is resolved.
 This procedure is repeated until no further uplift is encountered or until the set maximum number of iterations is reached, whichever comes first.

-MAXIMUM ALLOWED DISPLACEMENT:
+• MAXIMUM ALLOWED SERVICE DISPLACEMENT: